GosuStely/Meal-Planner/README.md

 ## Key Features:
 - Allow users to save favorite recipes and create meal plans.
+- Allow users to filter the result of meals by category,diet,meal type and cuisine
 - Option for users to upload and share their recipes.
 - Responsive design for mobile and desktop.